Know your rights

 Who’s covered

-The EA applies to all employees employed under the Grill’d brand, operations side.
-This means all team members, trainees, and team leaders, and managers working in stores.
+The EA applies to all employees of the mainline Grill'd brand, thus not including franchise stores.
+This includes all team members, trainees, and team leaders, and managers working in those stores.

 The EA replaces both the 2020 agreement and the Fast Food Industry Award.